 Spousal Sexual Assault and Federal Law

-Most states have also extended sexual assault laws to cover spousal sexual assault.
-States typically accomplished this in one of three ways: by removing the specific exemption for spousal assaults that existed in many sexual assault laws; by removing marriage as a defense to the sexual assault charge; or by creating a separate law prohibiting sexual assault on a spouse.
+Most states have also extended laws to cover assaults perpetrated by spouses.
+States typically accomplished this in one of three ways: by removing the specific exemption for spousal assaults that existed in many laws, by removing marriage as a defense to the sexual assault charge, or by creating a separate law prohibiting sexual assault on a spouse.